New Jersey Alimony

 As much as possible, try to maintain the peace between you and your ex-spouse.
 This action can benefit you, as it is possible for ex-spouses to come to an agreement on their own and have it signed off by a judge and filed in court.
 These types of agreements are allowed and enforceable in the court of family law.

 If you and your ex-spouse can maintain a working relationship, so to speak, it may work out in your favor if and when you need to decrease your alimony payments.
-If you two cannot work something out, your next action will be to seek the help of the divorce court.Will the New Jersey Divorce Courts Decrease Payments?
+If you two cannot work something out, your next action will be to hire a New Jersey alimony attorney and seek the help of the divorce court.Will the New Jersey Divorce Courts Decrease Payments?

 The short answer to this question is yes.